Student Organization Resources

 - Frequently ask your team, how are you doing?
 Is there anything you need assistance with?

-- Encourage your team to connect with each other and celebrate virtually!
+- Encourage your team to connect with each other and celebrate!

-- Whether it’s a virtual coffee break or a coworkers’ birthday, create spaces for your team to connect and build relationships.
+- Whether it’s a coffee break or a coworkers’ birthday, find ways for your team to connect and build relationships.

 - Taking small breaks will overall help improve productivity!

 - Celebrate small victories to build team spirit!
-Encourage your team to join in a video chat with their favorite drink and snack and *cheers* to another goal accomplished.
+Encourage your team to come together to share one another’s goal they’ve accomplished.

 - Allow your team to be involved in developing their own deadlines and goals.

 - Share calendars and action plans with the entire team so everyone is aware of each other’s goals and progress.

 - Encourage your team to find work-life balance.